-Accordingly, the accompanying consolidated financial statements and report of independent accountants are not intended for use by those who are not informed about the accounting principles or auditing standards generally accepted in the Republic of China, and their applications in practice.
+Accordingly, the accompanying consolidated financial statements and report of independent accountants are not intended for use by those who are not informed about the accounting principles or Standards on Auditing of the Republic of China, and their applications in practice.
 As the financial statements are the responsibility of the management, Ernst & Young cannot accept any liability for the use of, or reliance on, the English translation or for any errors or misunderstandings that may derive from the translation.

-English Translation of Consolidated Financial Statements Originally Issued in Chinese JOHNSON CHEMICAL PHARMACEUTICAL WORKS CO., LTD. AND SUBSIDIARY CONSOLIDATED BALANCE SHEETS
+English Translation of Consolidated Financial Statements Originally Issued in Chinese

+JOHNSON CHEMICAL PHARMACEUTICAL WORKS CO., LTD. AND SUBSIDIARY CONSOLIDATED BALANCE SHEETS

-March 31, 2023, December 31, 2022 and March 31, 2022
+As at September 30, 2023, December 31, 2022 and September 30, 2022